Transformation - What's that?

 Transformation is the process of bringing the best of ourselves into the light.

-We all learn lessons as we age but a lot can pass us by if we choose to ‘look away’ or avoid the options that are available to us.
+We all learn lessons as we age but a lot can pass us by if we choose to ‘look away’ or if we avoid the options that are available to us.
 Some people go through life making tonnes of excuses to keep themselves from growing in a more positive way.

 In 1999 the year of my ‘Break True’, I visited the place where South African leader Nelson Mandela spent 18 of his 27 years of imprisonment.
 I bought his book ‘Long Walk to Freedom’.
 This true life story became my inspiration on the importance of never giving up on a dream or goal, even though there may be no guarantee of success and it may take a very long time.